Savjee/savjee.be/src/site/posts/2012/2012-10-04-creating-one-WiFi-network-with-multiple-access-points.md

 ---
 layout: post
-title:  Creating one WiFi network with multiple access points
+title:  How to create one WiFi network with multiple access points (same SSID)
-description: "Extend your WiFi coverage with multiple access points creating one seamless network.
-Setup guide for same SSID and roaming across routers."
+description: "Step-by-step guide to create one WiFi network with multiple access points using the same SSID, password, and DHCP setup for seamless roaming."
 quote: Have a router with limited WiFi range?
 Setup a second router to extend your network and great WiFi coverage.
 keywords: WiFi network, extend WiFi range, one network multiple routers, access points
 thumbnail: true
 upload_directory: /uploads/wifi-network-multiple-access-points
 meta_tags: ["WiFi network", "WiFi multiple access points", "Extend WiFi network", "WiFi repeaters", "same ssid", "multiple access points"]
+toc_enabled: true
 ---

 At home, I have a problem that I know is very common: the range on our WiFi router is not enough to cover every bit of the house.
 (Well actually it does cover our house, but in some places it’s just painfully slow!).
 Luckily there are a few solutions to have WiFi everywhere.

 <!--more-->

-## Quick overview
+## One WiFi network with multiple access points: quick overview
 Here is a quick overview of what you should do to extend your home network with a second access point:

 > To extend your home network: